 Vegan Pecan Pie

-My homemade Vegan Pecan Pie recipe is simple, sweet, and delicious.
-You’ll see why it’s everyone’s favorite pie thanks to the indulgently-sweet filling infused with pecans.
-This eggless pecan pie is made with simple ingredients and easy-to-follow instructions.
-It’s a classic recipe given a southern twist with a little rum.
+My homemade vegan pecan pie recipe is simple, sweet, and delicious.
+You’ll see why it’s everyone’s favorite pie, thanks to the indulgently-sweet filling infused with pecans.
+It’s made with simple ingredients and easy-to-follow instructions.
+It’s a classic pecan pie, given a southern twist with a bit of rum.

 The list of ingredients for this vegan pecan pie is nothing you haven’t seen before.
 Well, except for the tofu.
 But the tofu is easy to work with (much easier than cooking with eggs).

-- Vegan pecan pie crust — I typically use my easy vegan pie crust.
+• Vegan pecan pie crust — I typically use my easy vegan pie crust.
+Looking for more vegan pie crust options?
+Consider this simple oatmeal pie crust, too.

-- Corn syrup — Yes, this is a Karo syrup pecan pie recipe.
-That’s because Karo is so easily available, affordable, and produces a perfect consistency for the filling.
-If you don’t want to use corn syrup, you can substitute maple syrup.
+• Syrup — Yes, this is a Karo syrup pecan pie recipe.
+That’s because Karo is so readily available, affordable, and produces a perfect consistency for the filling.
+If you want your vegan pecan with no corn syrup, you can substitute maple syrup, agave, or vegan honey.

-- Cornstarch — it’s a great thickener for vegan pies.
+• Cornstarch — it’s an excellent thickener for vegan pies!

-- Rum — A little rum added to the filling adds flavor and the alcohol bakes off as it cooks, leaving a richly flavored, gooey dessert
+• Rum — A little rum added to the filling adds flavor and the alcohol bakes off as it cooks, leaving a richly flavored, gooey dessert.
+Substitute vanilla extract if you don’t want to use rum.

 Marly’s Tips

-Blind baking a pie crust means baking the crust without the filling.
-This helps create a crispier, flakier crust.
+• Blind baking a pie crust means baking the crust without the filling.
+You’ll want to add pie weights to prevent the crust from bubbling.
+Blind baking helps create a crispier, flakier crust.

 The simple vegan pecan pie filling is gluten-free.
 However, you’ll need a gluten-free crust to make this into a vegan gluten-free pecan pie recipe.
 You can use gluten-free flour in the crust.